Whatever Your Legal Concern Is, I Will Relentlessly Advocate For Your Future.

 “Your case is important to me.
 I am committed to providing every client with strong representation and responsive service.” – Gary H. Lomanno

 At the Law Office of Gary H. Lomanno, LLC, every case is considered serious.
-Attorney Gary Lomanno will do everything he can under the law to work toward reducing or dismissing the charges.
-You can trust his determined resolve and over a quarter of a century of experience to help you close a door on a difficult situation in your life.
+I, will do everything I can under the law to work toward reducing or dismissing the charges.
+You can trust in my determined resolve and over a quarter of a century of experience to help you close a door on a difficult situation in your life.

-Located in Camden County, attorney Gary Lomanno represents individuals throughout South Jersey.
+Located in Camden County, I represent individuals throughout South Jersey.

 Experienced Representation For Any Offense